-Osteoarthritis can occur as a result or an injury and is also associated with other joint-related problems such as gout or rheumatoid arthritis.
-It initially affects the smooth cartilage lining of the joint, causing movement to become more difficult than usual.
+Osteoarthritis can sometimes occur as a result of an injury.
+It also has associations with other joint problems like gout and rheumatoid arthritis.
+Initially, osteoarthritis affects the smooth cartilage lining of the joint, causing movement to become more difficult than usual.

-This leads to the main symptoms of the condition: Pain and stiffness in your joints.
-The symptoms may come and go in episodes, which will depend on your activity levels.
-However, in severe cases the joint pain and stiffness can be continuous.
+This difficulty leads to the main symptoms of the condition: pain and stiffness in the joints.
+The symptoms may come and go in episodes, depending on factors like your activity levels.
+However, in severe cases, the joint pain and stiffness can be continuous.

 Osteoarthritis can affect any joint in the body, but the most common areas are your knees, hips, and smaller joints in your hand: